-INVITATION FOR BID If, at the time of the scheduled bid FILE #: 11037 opening, City Hall is closed due to uncontrolled events such as fire, COMMODITY: BICYCLE EDUCATION PROGRAM snow, ice, wind, or building evacuation, the bid opening will be NAME OF BIDDER: postponed to the same time on the next normal business day.
+INVITATION F OR BID If, at the time of the scheduled bid FILE #: 11587 opening, City Hall is closed due to uncontrolled events such as fire, COMMODITY: UNHOUSED STUDENT TRANSPORTATION SERVICES snow, ice, wind, or building evacuation, the bid opening will be postponed to the same time on the NAME OF BIDDER: next normal business day.
 Bids will be accepted until that date and time.
 BIDDER'S FED.
-ID#: be accepted until that date and time.
+ID#: as assepted arrain that date and time.

-TO: Elizabeth Unger, Purchasing Agent PH: 6 795 Massachusetts Avenue, Room 303 Cambridge, MA 02139
+TO: Elizabeth Unger, Purchasing Agent PH: 617-349-4310

-PH: 617-349-4310